 See Table 2 on the Process page for more detail.

-YA and DSP can continue to be paid, or granted at the dependent rate whilst a claim for UTLAH is being assessed.
+YA and DSP can still be paid or granted at the dependent rate while a claim for UTLAH is being assessed.

-As YA is usually paid directly to parents for young people under 18 years, Service Officers can consider directing payments to the young person (instead of the parent) during the assessment of UTLAH.
-A claim for UTLAH may indicate the payment is not being used for the customer's benefit, especially where the young person is considered to be at risk.
-Consultation should occur with a social worker before changing payment destinations.
+Consider directing payments to the young person (instead of the parent) during the assessment of UTLAH.
+A claim for UTLAH may mean the payment is not being used for the customer's benefit.
+Speak with a social worker before changing payment destinations.
 See Payments to parents for under 18 year old Youth Allowance (YA) dependent customers.

 Do not suspend or cancel payments pending a UTLAH decision.
-The Service Officer should only suspend/cancel the payment if they are satisfied that the person does not qualify for the payment.
+Only suspend or cancel the payment if the customer does not qualify for the payment.

 Unfavourable decisions

-When making an unfavourable decision the decision-maker will attempt to speak to the customer to:
+When deciding the customer does not meet the criteria, the decision-maker will try to speak to the customer to:

-If a customer contacts the agency to query or disagree with a UTLAH independent status decision, follow the agency's internal review process.
+If a customer contacts the agency to disagree with a UTLAH decision, follow the agency's internal review process.
 See Initial contact about a decision and the review of decision process.

 Vulnerable Welfare Payment Recipient (VWPR)